dtolnay/install/README.md

 | `crate` | ✓        | Name of crate as published to crates.io      |
 | `bin`   |          | Name of binary; default = same as crate name |

-## Security considerations

-Check the `.github/workflows` directory of this repo for the GitHub Actions logic which compiles, signs, and publishes each binary.

-This Action downloads both the binary executable and its signature.
-The signature is verified using gpg and the public key available in `signing-key.asc`.
-The corresponding private key is provided to this repo's build jobs as a GitHub secret.

 ## License

 The scripts and documentation in this project are released under the [MIT